Our Top Picks

 Size and Location

 With ground-mounted solar panel systems, you have fewer safety concerns and more options for cleaning.
-If you prefer a system that includes a water tank, where you can mix the cleaning solution with water, you can use a fully portable system, and not have to worry about maintaining contact or staying nearby from your water source.
+If you prefer a system that includes a water tank, where you can mix the solution with water, you can use a fully portable solar system, and not have to worry about maintaining contact or staying nearby from your water source.

-Consider the size of your panels when selecting brushes.
+Consider the size of your solar panels when selecting brushes.
 While most kits contain 12-inch brushes, for larger panels, you may want to consider either buying a kit with wider brushes or contacting the manufacturer to see if they have brushes that will work with your unit that are separate accessories.

 How Often Do Your Panels Require Cleaning?

 Depending on how dirty your panels are, the size of your system, and how much energy you generate, cleaning requirements can vary greatly.
 With less than 10% loss, most people don’t see a huge difference in efficiency.
-For some households or businesses, dirty panels can reduce the amount of energy generated as much as 20%.
-A good rule of thumb is, at a minimum, clean your solar panels twice a year for maximum efficiency.
+For some households or businesses, dirty solar panels can reduce the amount of energy generated as much as 20%.
+A good rule of thumb is, at a minimum, clean your solar panels twice a year for maximum solar power efficiency.

-Flat panels typically require cleaning more often, simply because dirt gets stuck on the panel with no easy way to get off without cleaning.
+Flat panels typically require cleaning more often, simply because dust and dirt gets stuck on the solar panel with no easy way to get off without cleaning.
 Any tilt of your solar panels will aid in removing some of the dirt that gets onto the panels.
 The angle at which your panels sit will make a difference in the cleaning schedule.

-Your location also plays a large factor in how often your panels require cleaning.
+Your location also plays a large factor in how often your solar panels require cleaning.
 If you are in a city or an industrial area where smog and dust and dirt can accumulate rapidly, you will need to clean more often—areas where trees and birds in abundance can also create the need to clean more often as well.
 Bird droppings can wreak havoc on the overall efficiency of solar panels in areas where birds are plentiful.

 Weather, snow, rain, falling leaves, and other factors, including climate, also contribute to the amount of dirt and grime that will attach to your panels.
 For households and businesses near the ocean, for example, can see large drops inefficiency, or high soiling losses from their solar panels due to the amount of saltwater in the air.
 Houses in these areas are also more prone to corrosion.
-Though most solar panels that are in areas near saltwater are tested and treated to be corrosion resistant, it is still a good practice to maintain a regular cleaning schedule to ensure that your panels stay as salt-free as possible.
+Though most of the best solar panels that are in areas near saltwater are tested and treated to be corrosion resistant, it is still a good practice to maintain a regular cleaning schedule to ensure that your panels stay as salt-free as possible.

 Frequently Asked Questions